Worcester System Boiler Prices, Sizing & Alternatives

-Worcester system boilers aren’t just popular because they’re a well-known brand, nor because they’ve won multiple awards.
+Worcester system boilers aren’t just popular because they’re a well-known brand, or because they’ve won multiple awards.
 They’re also incredibly reliable — a fact that’s backed up by these boilers’ generous warranty terms.

-Worcester system boilers can be found with a warranty of up to 10-years from installers like BOXT.
-In comparison, the highest warranty on Vokera boilers is 7-years (Vokera Evolve), and some boilers on offer (Vokera Mynute) are only being offered with 2-years.
+Worcester system boilers can be found with a warranty of up to 10-years from installers like Heatable.
+In comparison, the highest warranty on Vokera boilers is 7-years (Vokera Evolve), whilst some models, such as the Vokera Mynute, only come with a 2 year warranty.

-In our opinion, you should be heading for a boiler that has a minimum of 5-years warranty.
+In our opinion, you should be heading for a boiler that has a 5-year warranty as a minimum.

-Although we rate Worcester system boilers, it’s not like there aren’t other brands offering reasonable alternatives at competitive prices.
+Although we rate Worcester system boilers, it’s not like there aren’t other brands offering boiler packs at competitive prices.
 Brands such as Ideal, Vaillant, Potterton and Viessmann are all worth a look.